|4 Months Prior to starting the Internship

 - Work 180 hours and earn 2 credits at Internship site.

-- Complete keyboarding tests and computer technology assignments to demonstrate competency.
+- Complete NSLT online certificate training and computer technology assignments to demonstrate competency.

-- Set up an appointment with the supervisor, program director and intern to visit by phone at 45 hours.
-Follow up with the program director and student only at 100 hours.
+- Set up a conference call appointment with the supervisor, program director and intern to visit by phone at 45 hours.
+Also, conduct a follow up call with the program director and student only at 100 hours.

 - Give an oral presentation to fellow paralegal interns at the end of the Internship.